-Families who have been there (and back) agree that the culture shock of returning to the United States is very much like the culture shock of moving overseas.
-Any adjustment takes time, and returning stateside is no different.
-Knowing this up front helps a family set reasonable expectations.
+A move across the ocean can be difficult whether a military family is moving to another country or returning to the United States.
+Families who have been there (and back) agree that the culture shock of returning to the US is very much like the culture shock of moving overseas.

-Take a look at these comments from experienced military spouses about the readjustment process:
+These comments from experienced military spouses reveal the challenges of the readjustment process:

 - Life tends to be more family oriented at overseas assignments, and it’s a tightness you don’t have in the States.
 I loved the fact that the (overseas) community is very close-knit, and now I miss that.